 This study is suitable for you if you:

-- understand the procedures involved and agree to participate in the study by giving full informed consent
+- Understand the procedures involved, and both you and your parents agree for you to participate in the study by giving full informed consent

 What is involved?

 Eligible participants will be asked to fill in an online survey (max 10 minutes); be present at an online (Zoom) meeting with the main researcher, which involves scrolling through personal social media feeds (10 minutes per platform) and a screen recording of these, and orally answering a few questions about the participant’s opinions of the viewed social media feeds (max 10 minutes).
 All participants will receive a $30 Kmart Gift Card after participation.